 The documentary Vigilante Vigilante: The Battle for Expression, released in cinemas worldwide last month, covers these illegal techniques and their practitioners, who essentially use graffiti to fight graffiti, in-depth.

-Saber, well-known for executing the world’s largest graffiti piece in 1997, furthermore claims, that the city is threatening owners of small businesses with fines if they don’t remove the murals painted on their stores, and therefore trying to earn money on graffiti by yet another method.
+Saber, well-known for executing the world’s largest graffiti piece in 1997, claims that the city is threatening owners of small businesses with fines if they don’t remove the murals painted on their stores, trying to earn money on graffiti by yet another method.